Click to order Yakuza 0 PS4 from ozgameshop.com

 What a masterpiece.
 Persona 5's claws will sink in early and deep, what with its tale of a group of troubled high school students who live dual lives as Phantom Thieves.
 They must navigate the day-to-day drama of being a Tokyo high school student as well as undertake fantastical adventures by using otherworldly powers to enter people's hearts.
 Needless to say, when this story starts to delve into the dark nature of humanity (while delivering a series of masterful plot-twists that genuinely play upon your emotions), expect your own heart to be seized in short order.

 Oozing with a slick, psychedelic visual style and a face-melting acid jazz soundtrack, Persona 5 is the most polished JRPGs in years – an impossibly high benchmark set for the genre.
 The only potential pitfall is that neophytes may not put enough of their calendar aside before becoming hopelessly captivated by this glorious fast-paced battle system, vibrant world and lovable rogues which demand triple-digit hours of your attention.
 Upside: you'll love every single second spent.
+Take yourself on a tour in modern-day Tokyo and enjoy every step of the game with Persona 5, today!

 Click to buy Persona 5 PS4 from ozgameshop.com